-- A. The term "Alleged Violator" or "Suspect" means a person suspected or accused of having committed a Violation. - B. The term "Common Area" shall mean all of the following: - 1.
-The area where the ball fields and rodeo grounds are located, including the related parking area. - 2.
-Any campus of the Morongo School, including any parking area or play area associated with that campus. - 3.
-Any building at which Tribal Administration employees work, and its related parking area. - 4.
-Any building used for Tribal programs, such as the Recreation Center/Community Hall and the Tribal Hall, and its related parking area. - 5.
-Any church or cemetery located on the Reservation, and its related parking area. - 6.
-Any health clinic and its related parking area. - 7.
-The Malki Museum and its related parking area. - 8.
-Potrero Canyon Park and its related parking area. - 9.
-Potrero Canyon, Millard Canyon, Hathaway Canyon, and all other areas of the Reservation outside of the residential portion of the Reservation. - C. The term "Enterprise" means any business owned and/or operated by the Tribe, regardless of where that business is located, and any business owned or operated by any third party that is located on the Reservation pursuant to a lease or other contract of any kind between the Tribe and the owner or operator of that business.
+- A. "Alleged Violator" or "Suspect" means a person suspected or accused of having committed a Violation - B. "Common Area" means all areas within the Reservation generally open to Reservation residents and visitors, including all of the following:

+- 1. Any main gate (including the existing Gate 1 on Malki Road, Gate 2 on Morongo Road, Gate 3 on Martin Road, and any other gate the Tribe may construct on the Reservation in the future), street, road, or drive on the Morongo Indian Reservation ("Reservation"). - 2.
+The area where the ball fields and rodeo grounds are located on the Reservation, including the related parking area. - 3.
+Any campus of the Morongo School, including any parking area or play area associated with that campus. - 4.
+Any building at which Tribal Administration employees work, including any related parking area. - Any building used for Tribal programs, such as the Recreation Center/Community Hall and the Tribal Hall, including any related parking area. - 6.
+Any church or cemetery located on the Reservation, including any related parking area. - 7.
+Any health clinic on the Reservation, including any related parking area. - 8.
+The Malki Museum and its related parking area. - 9.
+Potrero Canyon Park and its related parking area. - 10.
+Potrero Canyon, Millard Canyon, Hathaway Canyon, and all other areas of the Reservation outside of the residential portion of the Reservation. - C. "Enterprise" means any business owned and/or operated by the Tribe, regardless of where that business is located, and any business owned or operated by any third party that is located on the Reservation pursuant to a lease or other contract of any kind between the Tribe and the owner or operator of that business. - D. "Incident Report" means a report prepared by an employee of the Morongo Reservation Patrol Department or MCRS Security Department. - E. "MCRS" means the Morongo Casino Resort & Spa and Casino Morongo. - F. "MLE" means any Morongo law enforcement agency or security personnel including the Morongo Tribal Police Department, Morongo Public Safety, and any other law enforcement or security personnel hereinafter created or renamed by the Tribe.